Happy-Corpse/SinAroundU/README.md

 	* Enable CORS
 	* Deploy API
 	* Set the method requests status to be 200 if lambda function is correctly executed.
 5. Add IAM policy to lambda functions for I/O operations.
+In the configuration part of a lambda function, click on the permission and then click into the IAM management console.
+Then, we can add inline policy to the lambda function.
+The policies for LoadData function and SinAroundU function are stored in LoadDataPolicy.json and SinAroundUPolicy.json
 6. Build tables in DynamoDB for each dataset using `district id` as partition key and `facility` as sorted key, then load data from S3 to DynamoDB using LambdaFunction LoadData.py;